papatangosierra/Manga-Scripts-for-Indesign/README.md

 ***
 ## Important Note

 **These scripts are designed to be used together as a package.** Most of them make use of functions defined in the `Library/KTUlib.jsx` file, and they rely both on being able to assume that file's location and their own location.
-You should place  If this is incompatible with your workflow, let me know and I can help you create standalone versions of the scripts you need.
+Wherever you prefer to install the scripts, you need to make a `Library` folder there and place `KTUlib.jsx` inside it.
+If this is incompatible with your workflow, let me know and I can help you create standalone versions of the scripts you need.

 **To download the complete package**, click the green **Code** button above the file list, and select "Download Zip."
 Unzip the archive at the top level of your InDesign script folder and you'll be in business.
 ***